kalmiallc/oi-prediction-smartcontract/README.md

 A helper script to import the data is available in: `scripts/createSportEvents.ts`.

-### Placing Bets and Claiming
+### Placing Bets Predictions and Claiming

-To place a bet, the `placeBet` method needs to be called with the following input data:
+To place a prediction, the `placeBet` method needs to be called with the following input data:

 - `bytes32 eventUID`: UID of the event being bet on
 - `uint16 choice`: Choice starting with index 0

-As the method is payable, the bet amount needs to be sent.
-When the bet is placed, an event is triggered, returning the betId of the bet.
+As the method is payable, the bet prediction amount needs to be sent.
+When the bet prediction is placed, an event is triggered, returning the betId of the bet prediction.

 Bets can only be placed until the start of the event.